COVID-19 Vaccine

 COVID-19 is an infection of the airways and lungs caused by the SARS-CoV-2 coronavirus.
 Symptoms of COVID-19 can include cough, shortness of breath, fever, chills, tiredness and loss of smell or taste.
 While some people with COVID-19 may have no symptoms or only mild symptoms, others can require hospitalization and may die.
 Serious illness is more common in those who are older and those with certain chronic health conditions such as diabetes, heart disease or lung disease.
 For some people, symptoms of COVID-19 can last for weeks or longer.
 The long-term effects of COVID-19 on a person’s health are unknown.

-Getting a vaccine is particularly important this year, not only for preventing COVID-19 but also to stay healthy as influenza (flu) circulates in our communities.
-Continue to wash your hands frequently, stay home when you are sick and follow provincial prevention guidelines.
+Immunization is the best protection against COVID-19.
+Getting immunized is particularly important during respiratory illness season, not only for preventing COVID-19 but also to stay healthy as respiratory illnesses circulate in our communities.
+This will help to ensure we keep ourselves, those around us, and our health-care system protected.
+Continue to clean your hands frequently, stay home when you are sick, practice healthy habits, and follow provincial prevention guidelines.

 Community Vaccine Providers